JackCompass/piedpiper/README.md

 - **Web Sockets**

 ## Piedpiper Benefits
-- Improved Communication
+- Realtime instant Communication
+- Privacy focused
 - Streamlined workflow
-- Increased Accountability
-- saves time
 - No third party authentication
 - Custom room name available

-## Installatiion Guide
+## Installation Guide

-A very simple and minimilist procedure to install and use the application

-1. Clone the repository to a suitable location in your local machine
+1. Clone the repository to a suitable location on your local machine, and cd into it
 ```
   git clone https://github.com/JackCompass/piedpiper
+  cd piedpiper
 ```

-2. Download the dependency of the project by running the command in the shell
+2. Download the dependencies of the project by running this command in the shell
 ```
   pip3 install -r requirements.txt
 ```